Insurance Accepted: Balance EAP, Self-Pay

-Amanda’s approach to clinical counseling is collaborative and affirming of her clients’ strengths.
+Amanda’s approach to clinical counseling is collaborative and affirms her clients’ innate strengths.
+She works with individual adults (18+) to help them recover from anxiety, depression, trauma, grief, relationship challenges and major life transitions.
 She is an attentive listener and an effective communicator, and she is committed to creating a safe therapeutic space in which her clients can heal.
-She believes that positive changes can be achieved when clients fully process losses, trauma and major life transitions.
-She has a certificate in EMDR (Eye Movement Desensitization and Reprocessing) to help clients recover from anxiety, trauma, and other painful experiences.
-She treats adults and older adolescents, and approaches clients’ presenting issues from a systemic and a multiculturally-sensitive perspective.
+Her work addresses clients’ needs and goals from a systematic and a multiculturally-sensitive perspective.

 Areas of focus:

 anxiety, depression, trauma, perinatal mood and anxiety disorders, grief and loss, life transitions, spiritual crisis, family conflict